ncatlab/nlab-content/pages/7/0/6/0/10607/content.md

 The notion was suggested in ([Lawvere 94, p.
 11](#Lawvere94)) (and in view of [Lawvere 91](#Lawvere91)) to capture the phenomena of "Unity and Identity of Opposites" as they appear informally in [[Georg Hegel]]'s _[[Science of Logic]]_.

-(One might therefore say the notion was suggested to capture the idea of "dialectic", though there is some debate as to wether Hegel's  somewhat mythical "creation out of [[paradox]]" should really go by this term, see [this Wikipeda entry](#Wikipedia) ).
+(One might therefore say the notion is meant to capture the idea of "dialectic", though there is some debate as to wether Hegel's  somewhat mythical "creation out of [[paradox]]" should really go by this term, see [this Wikipeda entry](#Wikipedia) ).

 ## Definition